rbliu/Memo-Linux/Reprocessing_CFHT_on_ghk1.md

 --id visit=762106
 ```

-and `-j 4` means using 4 cores -- modify this number according to your machine.
+and `-j 4` means using 4 cores (or threads) for parallel -- modify this number according to your machine.

 **Note: if there is no `output` directory before running `processCcd.py`, it will be created; if there is already an `output` directory with previous processed data, `processCcd.py` will overwrite output into it.**